 Acetaminophen / caffeine / isometheptene mucate Side Effects

-Applies to acetaminophen / caffeine / isometheptene mucate: oral tablet
+Applies to acetaminophen / caffeine / isometheptene mucate: oral tablet.

-Common side effects may include:
+Serious side effects

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

-Applies to acetaminophen/caffeine/isometheptene mucate: oral capsule, oral tablet
+Applies to acetaminophen/caffeine/isometheptene mucate: oral capsule, oral tablet.

 Alcoholic patients may develop hepatotoxicity after even modest doses of acetaminophen.
 In healthy patients, approximately 15 grams of acetaminophen is necessary to deplete liver glutathione stores by 70% in a 70 kg person.
 However, hepatotoxicity has been reported following smaller doses.
 Glutathione concentrations may be repleted by the antidote N-acetylcysteine.
 One case report has suggested that hypothermia may also be beneficial in decreasing liver damage during overdose.